Coast Guard conducts Hurricane Ida post-storm overflights along the Gulf Coast

 The Coast Guard conducts Hurricane Ida post-storm overflights along the Gulf Coast on August 30, 2020.
 Assets conducted critical incident search and rescue overflights and assessing for damage along the Gulf Coast Region of Louisiana following Hurricane Ida.
-(U.S. Coast Guard courtesy photo)
+(U.S. Coast Guard photo by Petty Officer 2nd Class Ryan Dickinson)

 |Date Taken: